How should the server sleep? -- Age-energy tradeoff in sleep-wake server systems

 We now use the results of regenerative cycles to derive the energy consumption rate.
-Notice that each regenerative cycle starts by processing a packet, and this data packet should be either 1) the only data packet arrived during the idling period of the previous regenerative cycle, or 2) the last packet that arrived during the sleeping or setup period in the previous regenerative cycle.
+Notice that each regenerative cycle starts by processing a packet, and this data packet should be either 1) the data packet that arrived during the idling period of the previous regenerative cycle, or 2) the last packet that arrived during the sleeping or setup period in the previous regenerative cycle.
 By the Bernoulli splitting of Poisson processes \cite{kulkarni2016modeling}, this packet has probability $\frac{\lambda_{i}}{\lambda}$ to belong to data source $i$.
 As a result, the probability of having a Class $i$ regenerative cycle is $\frac{\lambda_{i}}{\lambda}$.
-The expected length for Class $i$ regenerative cycle is $\boldsymbol{E}[V_{i}]=-V_{i}^{*(1)}(0)$ , then the expected length of all the regenerative cycles is given as
+The expected length for Class $i$ regenerative cycle is $\boldsymbol{E}[V_{i}]=-V_{i}^{*(1)}(0)$ , then the expected length of a regenerative cycle is given as

 Letting $\lambda_{e}$ be the arrival rate of the regenerative cycles, and from the fact that $\lambda_{e}\sum_{i=1}^{k}\frac{\lambda_{i}}{\lambda}\boldsymbol{E}[V_{i}]=1$, we have

 Then the expected energy consumption rate is given by